zhouzi/hide-files-from-bitbucket-pr/README.md

 3. Active rules for the current project are listed here, you can also add new ones
 4. When you're done editing the rules, reload the page

-Note: currently, it's going to look for file paths that starts with the given rules.
-For example, if you add a `dist/` rule, every path that starts with `dist/` will be hidden.
+## How do the patterns work?

+The extension uses [minimatch](https://github.com/isaacs/minimatch) to match paths against the rules.
+You can use [globtester](http://www.globtester.com/) if you want to test some rules.